 Maritime Safety and Security Information System (MSSIS)

 Today, more than 70 countries have joined the MSSIS network, which has significantly improved maritime safety and economic stability for participating countries.
 The system currently tracks more than 62,000 vessels and continues to be an invaluable tool for security forces globally, providing support for international military operations and joint exercises as well as search-and-rescue missions.
-This effort has furthered Volpe’s historical work in the development of MDA networks, such as its innovative work on the Panama Canal and Saint Lawrence Seaway.

 Maintaining timely and accurate maritime domain awareness posed a dilemma for the U.S. Navy for a number of years.
 Prior to implementing MSSIS and AIS technology, the U.S. Navy had a very limited view of the nation’s coastline and of the number and destinations of ships traversing U.S. and international waters.

 However, Volpe stepped up to the challenge.
 Working closely with NATO and the U.S. Navy, Volpe quickly built and first deployed the MSSIS network in 2006, providing users with streaming and real-time information of global vessel movement.

 Volpe’s work disproved industry experts who predicted that the project would take years and cost tens of millions of dollars.

 Technical staff at Volpe leveraged their network and system engineering expertise to promote collaboration and data-sharing between countries, increasing maritime security and safety around the globe.
 In addition to growing the MSSIS network to more than 70 international participants, the Volpe team has made numerous enhancements to Transview (TV32), the MSSIS display client, and completing a rigorous security information process for the MSSIS server suite and component software applications.